makinacorpus/static-passthrough-bundle/README.md

 # config/package/static_passthrough.yaml
 static_passthrough:
   definitions:
-    docs:
+    docs: # Route name will be static_passthrough_docs
-      root_folder: 'statics' # Where to find files to passthrough (relative to %kernel.project_dir%)
+      root_folder: 'docs' # Where to find files to passthrough (relative to %kernel.project_dir%)
-      path_prefix: 'statics/' # Root path to reach files in root_folder
+      path_prefix: 'docs/' # Root path to reach files in root_folder
 ```

 Don't forget to clear the cache: